NoxPointe/MSC-513-Change-Management/Integrative-Bargaining.md

 - what do all of these have in common
 	- explicit: tell specific info about priorities, etc.
 		- direct and efficient
-doesn’t address what happens if there is low trust what to do if there is low trust
+		- doesn’t address what happens if there is low trust
+- what to do if there is low trust
-implied: hinting enough to make inferences good if you don’t trust eachother.
+	- implied: hinting enough to make inferences
+		- good if you don’t trust eachother.
-Talk time: spend most of your time talking about the most important issues Directed attention: don’t tell them what the priority is, but point out what area of the offer could be improved Show enthusiasm when discussing their high priority issue Don’t work well if the other person doesn’t see these implied methods Contentiousness
+		- Talk time: spend most of your time talking about the most important issues
+		- Directed attention: don’t tell them what the priority is, but point out what area of the offer could be improved
+		- Show enthusiasm when discussing their high priority issue
+		- Don’t work well if the other person doesn’t see these implied methods

+**Contentiousness**

-Being argumentative
+- Being argumentative
-Being coercive
+- Being coercive
-Reduces the likelihood of finding an integrative agreement What is the best way to be tough
+- Reduces the likelihood of finding an integrative agreement
+- What is the best way to be tough
-Avoid challenging their needs  instead challenge the desirability/workability of their offer Signal flexibility while engaging in contentious behavior Remind the other side that you want to reach an agreement Be contentious at different points in the negotiation Phase 1: Tough (high contentiousness)
+	- Avoid challenging their needs => instead challenge the desirability/workability of their offer
+	- Signal flexibility while engaging in contentious behavior
+		- Remind the other side that you want to reach an agreement
+	- Be contentious at different points in the negotiation
+		- Phase 1: Tough (high contentiousness)
-Sets an impression
+			- Sets an impression
-Phase 2: Problem solvers
+		- Phase 2: Problem solvers

-bargaining strategy
+**bargaining strategy**

-logrolling
+- logrolling
-low priority concession making sequential strategy: go issue by issue reaching an agreement.
-You can return to an earlier issue takes a long time if you can’t reach an agreement on one, you might get hung up talking about one issue what if there is low trust?  heuristic trial and error: routinely refuse to make concessions on high priority issues and only make concessions on the low priority issues works even in low trust situations flexible rigidity: flexible as to the means of goal attainment, but rigid as to the goal itself rigid rigidity (here’s what I want and here is the only way to achieve it) is bad because you have trouble reaching a goal flexible flexibility is bad because you give up to much and walk away with a bad agreement How do I stay rigid to my goals?
+	- low priority concession making
+	- sequential strategy: go issue by issue reaching an agreement.
+You can return to an earlier issue
+		- takes a long time
+		- if you can’t reach an agreement on one, you might get hung up talking about one issue
+	- what if there is low trust? =>
+- heuristic trial and error: routinely refuse to make concessions on high priority issues and only make concessions on the low priority issues
+	- works even in low trust situations

+####*flexible rigidity*: flexible as to the means of goal attainment, but rigid as to the goal itself
+rigid rigidity (here’s what I want and here is the only way to achieve it) is bad because you have trouble reaching a goal flexible flexibility is bad because you give up to much and walk away with a bad agreement How do I stay rigid to my goals?